Quilla (musician): Research and influences

-Between 2007 and 2010, as a graduate student at Université de Montréal, Daigneault focused her attention on the endangered languages and vocal traditions of South America.
-She embarked on various field trips to Peru, Chile and Paraguay, and traveled to the Peruvian Amazon on three occasions to live among the Yanesha people.
-She was a field assistant for National Geographic’s Enduring Voices Project expeditions and worked with indigenous collaborators on several language revitalization projects.
-She has worked part-time for Living Tongues Institute for Endangered Languages since 2011.
+As a student at McGill University, Daigneault studied anthropology and linguistics, and trained as a student archaeologist in Belize and Cambodia.
+As a graduate student in anthropology at Université de Montréal, Daigneault focused her attention on the endangered languages and vocal traditions of South America.
+She was a field assistant for National Geographic’s Enduring Voices Project.
 Her research background has strongly influenced the cultural content and otherworldly themes explored in her music.